 Bring title pages.
 Try to persuade as many people to sign as possible before they leave the defense room.
 They need to sign with a black pen.

 There is a pretty nice ceremony in Royce Hall in June in which Ph.D.’s get awarded their degrees (your family can come, people wear funny medieval robes, your dissertation chair is on the stage and stands up while you get handed your diploma and a ritual hood is laid over your shoulders).

 You have to finish pretty early to participate, or else you have to come back and participate the following June.
 Finishing in time to participate requires careful herding of the committee.
 See #1 above.

 5. Let the world see it

 You can post your finished dissertation in an informal Web location, then cite it for details as you write up more compact journal articles based on it.
-The department provides such a location.
+The department provides you with this space on the Ph.D.
+Recipients webpage.
 This location is stable, unlike, perhaps, your own Web site if you move about in the earlier stages of your career.

 To post, contact a member of the department’s Web Page Committee.
 If you want to revise the dissertation, they can re-post it for you later on.

 As always, talk to your chair.
 Also, talk to the Department’s Student Affairs Officer.